jaycynth/monitoring-performance-metrics-in-containerized-infrastructure/README.md

 # Alerting
 Configure alerting rules in prometheus/alert.rules.yml and set up routing in alertmanager/config.yml.
 Alerts can be sent via email or other notification systems supported by Alertmanager.

-# Contributing
-Feel free to submit issues, fork the repository, and send pull requests to contribute to this project.

-# License
-This project is licensed under the MIT License - see the LICENSE file for details.